ericjkunz/Compassionate-Code-Reviews/README.md

 ### Don'ts
 - "You should never..."
 (Is it true)
 - "These should really be..."
 (Is it true)
+- "The right way to..."
+(Is it true)
 - "This is a nitpick, but..."
 (Is it necessary)
 - "This is fine, but we should really rewrite this whole module" (Is it necessary)
 - "Why didn't you **just**..."
 (Is it kind)